allenrobel/netbox-tools/README.md

 1. Edit ./lib/config/netbox_config.py

-In this file, edit the line that currently says and change config_file to point to config.yml (it's also located in lib/config, but you can move it somewhere else if you'd like):
+In this file, edit the line that starts with ``config_file`` and change config_file to point to config.yml (it's also located in lib/config, but you can move it somewhere else if you'd like):

 ```python
 # EDIT THIS LINE TO POINT TO YOUR CONFIG FILE